-The Board of Registrars sends to each voter a certificate of registration that includes the address of that voter's polling place.
+The county Board of Registrars sends to each voter a certificate of registration that includes the address of that voter's polling place.
 A voter who has not received this card should contact the local Board of Registrars for information on his or her polling place.
+A voter can also verify where he or she votes on the Secretary of State's web site at alabamavotes.gov.
 For municipal elections, check with the City Clerk.